chickendude/Ongebaibaenchi-Kalenjin/src/textbook/Kalenjin Textbook.md

 Mursik is a traditional fermented milk variant of the Kalenjin people of Kenya.
 It can be made from cow or goat milk and is fermented in a specially made calabash gourd locally known as a sotet.
 <img src="images/mursik.png" alt="Description" width="80">

+### Cultural Note

+In Kalenjin, *onyiny* means "sweet" or "delicious" whereas *mindilil* means "sour" or "bitter".
+When eating in Kalenjin and you’re asked about the food, you should explain how the food tastes, like *mursik* ("sour milk") in the dialog.
+It is delicious, but you have to also mention what makes it delicious.
+That's why we add the word *mindilil*, meaning "sour".
+The sourness is what makes it delicious.

 ### Grammar

 #### 1.1 Verb Conjugations in Kalenjin